HandBrake/HandBrake-docs/source/docs/en/latest/technical/video-qsv.markdown

 ## Enabling support

-Support for the Intel QSV encoder is enabled in preferences on the video tab.
+Support for the Intel Quick Sync Video encoder is enabled in preferences on the video tab.
 If your system is not supported, the option will be disabled.

 ## Performance

-HandBrake supports both QuickSync video encode and decode.
+HandBrake supports both QSV encode and decode.

 The CPU will still be used for:

-- Video decoding (if QuickSync decode is disabled or your source is in a format which is not supported by the QuickSync hardware)
+- Video decoding (if QSV decode is disabled or your source is in a format which is not supported by the QSV hardware)
 - Most video filters
 - Audio encoding
 - HandBrake's engine, A/V sync etc
 - Subtitles
 - Muxing

 These operations all happen in parallel as the job progresses.
-As such, it is normal to see high (or even 100%) CPU utilisation even when using QuickSync.
+As such, it is normal to see high (or even 100%) CPU utilisation even when using QSV.

 It is also common, particularly on lower-end or older hardware, for the CPU to be a bottleneck which will cause lower than expected performance.
 To minimize this effect, disable any filters that you do not require.

 ## Advanced options

-The Intel QuickSync hardware encoder has a limited set of advanced encoder options.
+The QSV hardware encoder has a limited set of advanced encoder options.
 Generally speaking, it is not recommended to change these parameters, as the built-in presets offer a good range of options for common uses.

 From HandBrake’s command line interface, use the `--encopts` parameter as follows: